fredchu/audiblez/README.md

   -s SPEED, --speed SPEED
                         Set speed from 0.5 to 2.0
-  -c, --cuda            Use GPU via Cuda in Torch if available -o FOLDER, --output FOLDER
+  -c, --cuda            Use GPU via Cuda in Torch if available -m, --mps             Use Apple MPS backend in Torch if available -o FOLDER, --output FOLDER
                         Output folder for the audiobook and temporary files

 example:
-  audiblez book.epub -l en-us -v af_sky
+  audiblez book.epub -l en-us -v af_sky --cuda audiblez book.epub -l en-us -v af_sky --mps

 to use the GUI, run:
   audiblez-ui